Represents a family of related fonts.

 The WPF platform provides a composite font feature to allow the construction of full range multilingual fonts, and to avoid displaying missing glyphs.
 Composite fonts replace the Win32 font linking, font fallback, font binding, font association, and end-user-defined characters (EUDC) mechanisms.

-A composite font family is available to applications through the and Typeface constructors just like any other font family.
-Each composite font family is named, and, as with other fonts, can provide localized variants of its name in multiple languages.
+A composite font family is available to applications through the Typeface constructors just like any other font family.
+Each composite font family is named, and, as with other fonts, can provide localized variants of its name in multiple languages.and

 The following markup example shows how a composite font family can be defined as a disk file.
 This file can be stored in the default Windows font directory as with any other installed font, or can be referenced in any location by including its URI when referencing the family by name.